thesomeshkarthi/youtubechannelanalyzer/README.md

 Channel ID's can be found at the end of a Youtube Channel's link.

 What seperates this program from similar websites such as Socialblade is that it shows the average amount of views and Subscribers to Views Ratio of a Youtube Channel.
-It can be used for small channels to help understand the activity of their audience, rather than simply praising larger channels with a lot of subscribers.
+It can be used for small channels to help understand the activity of their audience, rather than simply praising larger channels with a lot of subscribers!

 This program works well for comparing ratios between channels, and can help people detect channels with very inactive audiences or sub bots.